swilgosz/hanamimastery/data/episodes/55-hanami-pagination-made-fun.md

     hanamirb: https://www.reddit.com/r/hanamirb/comments/XXX
 source: "https://github.com/hanamimastery/episodes/compare/HME055-pre...HME055"
 ---
+Hi there!

+Some time ago, in the [episode 32](/episodes/32-rom-pagination) I've covered a simple way to implement pagination in ROM-based applications.
+However,

 1. Create a gem, hm-pagination
 2. Integrate the gem in the video.
 3. Bonus - explain the implementation details in premium video?